 Herodias did not like the Baptizer, and after her daughter, Salome pleased the ruler with her dance, he promised the girl anything up to half his kingdom.
 She requested the head of John.
 This execution did not make Antipas any more popular with the people.

-This is the Herod that Jesus called “that fox”.
-Jesus was not referring to personal pulchritude.
-From a study of Greek, Latin, and Hebrew literature it can be seen that the fox is both crafty and inferior in its position.
-The fox is an insignificant or base person, in contrast to the lion.
-He lacks real power and dignity, using cunning deceit to achieve his aims.
+This is the Herod that Jesus called “that fox.”
+Jesus was not referring to the king’s personal pulchritude.
+From a study of Greek, Latin, and Hebrew literature, it can be seen that the fox is both crafty and inferior in its position.
+The fox is an insignificant or base person, unlike the lion.
+He lacks real power and dignity, using cunning and deceit to achieve his aims.

 Bill Petro, your friendly neighborhood historian

 Inspired in part by Paul L. Maier’s In the Fullness of Time